 601 S. Main Street was built in the1860s as a college chapter house for Sigma Phi.
 It housed various fraternities until 1955 when it was vacated.
 The property was then sold by the Colleges and became a rental property.
 In 1991, HWS purchased the building back.

 After extensive renovations, the building was reopened as the Finger Lakes Institute in June 2004 and dedicated in October 2004.
 Funding for its renovation came through the support of numerous individuals including NY State Senator Michael Nozzolio and US Congressman James Walsh.

 HWS Students designed the energy systems used in the FLI building to operate completely on renewable energy resources.

 In 2009, the Finger Lakes Institute received the EPA ENERGY STAR Small Business Award for increasing the energy efficiency of its facility through energy management improvements over a two-year period.
-Only six other small businesses across the country received the same honor in 2009.

 DIRECTIONS TO THE FINGER LAKES INSTITUTE

 Free public parking is available along South Main St. (Rt.
 14).
 Additional parking is available in the Hobart and William Smith Colleges Medbery Parking Lot located on Pulteney Street across from the HWS Scandling Center.
 Please visit the HWS Campus Safety office for a visitor’s permit.